J4X-98/Writeups/Websites/DamnVulnerableDeFi/02_NaiveReceiver/writeup.md

 });
 ```

-This yields us the same result, in one instead of ten txs.
+This yields us the same result, in one instead of ten transactions.